Piccadilly Incident: Production

-Herbert Wilcox made the film as a follow up to I Live in Grosvenor Square (1945).
+Herbert Wilcox made the film as a follow-up to I Live in Grosvenor Square (1945).
 He hoped to use the same leads, Anna Neagle and Rex Harrison, but the success of Grosvenor Square saw Harrison offered a contract with 20th Century Fox.
 Wilcox offered the role to John Mills, who turned it down.
 He accepted Michael Wilding reluctantly at the suggestion of Wilding's agent, but once he saw Wilding and Neagle play their first scene together, he put Wilding under a personal long-term contract.

+Wilcox teamed his wife Anna Neagle with Michael Wilding for the first time, establishing them as top box-office stars in five more films, ending with Derby Day (1952).
+Wilding was third choice for leading man after Rex Harrison and John Mills.

 Reception

-Piccadilly Incident was the second most popular film at the British box office in 1946, after The Wicked Lady.
-According to Kinematograph Weekly the 'biggest winner' at the box office in 1946 Britain was The Wicked Lady, with "runners up" being The Bells of St Marys, Piccadilly Incident, The Road to Utopia, Tomorrow is Forever, Brief Encounter, Wonder Man, Anchors Away, Kitty, The Captive Heart, The Corn is Green, Spanish Main, Leave Her to Heaven, Gilda, Caravan, Mildred Pierce, Blue Dahlia, Years Between, O.S.S., Spellbound, Courage of Lassie, My Reputation, London Town, Caesar and Cleopatra, Meet the Navy, Men of Two Worlds, Theirs is the Glory, The Overlanders, and Bedelia.
+Box office

+It was the second most popular film at the British box office in 1946, after The Wicked Lady.

+The film was successfully reissued in 1947.

+Critical reception

+Though The New York Times thought the film demonstrated "the British are quite as capable as the Americans of unconvincing direction, ill-considered writing and tedious acting" while English critic Godfrey Winn wrote "In Piccadilly Incident is born the greatest team in British Films".

+Leonard Maltin wrote "good British cast gives life to oft-filmed plot".

+Allmovie called the film "a weeper deluxe".

+The Radio Times concluded that the film "effectively opens the tear ducts".

+Leslie Halliwell said: "The Enoch Arden theme again, and the first of the Wilcox-Neagle 'London' films, though untypically a melodrama with a sad ending."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "A big box-office hit, it established the stars as one of Britain's most potent post-war teams."

+Accolades

 It was voted the best British film of 1946 at Britain's National Film Awards.
-Neagle's performance meant she was voted Best Actress of the year by the readers of Picturegoer magazine.
+Neagle's was voted Best Actress of the year by the readers of Picturegoer magazine.

-Though The New York Times thought the film demonstrated "the British are quite as capable as the Americans of unconvincing direction, ill-considered writing and tedious acting", critic Godfrey Winn wrote "In Piccadilly Incident is born the greatest team in British Films"; Leonard Maltin wrote "good British cast gives life to oft-filmed plot"; Allmovie called the film "a weeper deluxe"; and the Radio Times concluded that the film "effectively opens the tear ducts".